 Skip to main content

-Requests can only be considered if all evidence is provided, including medical certificates, clearly covering the assessment date(s) for which the exceptional circumstances request is being made.
+Requests can only be considered if suitable supporting evidence is provided, clearly covering the assessment date(s) for which the exceptional circumstances request is being made.

 Please note that Section B of this document describes situations that are not acceptable reasons to submit a claim for exceptional circumstances, and you are advised to study this section carefully.
 Please do not submit a request that does not fit any of the categories in Section A as it will not be accepted.